the best wooded one in roc

 Cons: Limited signage or broken ones make it difficult for first timers to figure some holes.
 There can be lots of garbage at times.

 Other Thoughts: I wish some idiots didn't trash courses but I try to help out here and always pick up some of the trash while playing.

 2 of 3 people found this review helpful.

 1 Helpful / 3 Not

 Pros: Fun and challenging wooded course with a well thought out design on most holes.
 I found it easy to navigate.
 Forces you to play under control and be accurate.
-Playing smart is to your advantage here as opposed to some courses where you can go all out on every throw and never pay for it.
+Playing cautious is to your advantage here as opposed to some courses where you can go all out on every throw and never pay for it.
 You need a variety of different throws to do well here.
 Many risk vs. reward shots.
 Good signs.
 Concrete tees.
 Beginner friendly since there is little chance of losing a disc or spending time searching for your disc.
 A few signature holes that I want to play again and again.
 Hole 15 is an awesome hole.

 Other Thoughts: One of the funnest courses i've ever played.
 Great course to compete against your friends because anything can happen.
 You can be leading by 4 shots on one hole and trailing the next hole.
 I like the back 9 alot better so if you are rushed for time you can start there right from the parking lot as 10 begins nearby.
 I think the designers did a great job.
 They used what elevation and water they had nicely.
 An elevated basket and one on the side of a hill really help to mix things up.
 Not the best course in Rochester but that doesn't do Basil justice since there are so many great ones around.
-A good course overall and a great wooded course if thats your thing.
+A very good course overall and a great wooded course if thats your thing.
 If you've never played here... you should check it out, its worth the time.

 1 of 4 people found this review helpful.